chrisweb/chris.lu/README_WIP.md

 Note: the prerequisites listed in this chapter are only for option 1 and 2, for option 3 we will use other packages and DON'T need the steps mentioned in this chapter

 to render our MDX content we will use the [next.js @next/mdx package](https://beta.nextjs.org/docs/guides/mdx)

-@next/mdx uses [remark](https://www.npmjs.com/package/remark) and [rehype](https://www.npmjs.com/package/rehype) under the hood, but if you prefer to use them without @next/mdx, check out the example called **Deep Dive: How do you transform markdown into HTML?** in the next.js ["Markdown and MDX" documentation](https://beta.nextjs.org/docs/guides/mdx)

 first we will add the `@next/mdx` package our next.js project, this package will add support for mdx files to our next.js project, execute the following command in your VSCode terminal: